Human rights in Morocco: Freedom of expression

 In June 2020, an investigation by Amnesty International alleged that Moroccan journalist Omar Radi, was targeted using the Israeli spyware Pegasus.
-The rights group claimed that the journalists was targeted three times and spied after his device was infected with an NSO tool.
+The rights group claimed that the journalist was targeted three times and spied after his device was infected with an NSO tool.
 Meanwhile, Amnesty also claimed that the attack came after the NSO Group updated their policy in September 2019.

 On 19 April 2022, the Human Rights Watch reported that Rabie al-Ablaq, a social media commentator, risks up to four years in prison on a charge of disrespecting the king.
 On 11 April 2022, a court in the northern city of al-Hoceima tried the commentator.
 He was charged on behalf of two videos posted on Facebook and YouTube in which he addressed the king in a casual tone and contrasted his personal wealth to Morocco's widespread poverty.

 Moroccan authorities used indirect and underhanded tactics to silence critical activists and journalists.
-In the 129-page report, “They’ll Get You No Matter What: Morocco’s Playbook to Crush Dissent,” the Human Rights Watch documented a range of tactics that, when used together, form an ecosystem of repression, aiming not only to muzzle dissenting voices but to scare off all potential critics.
+In the 129-page report, "They'll Get You No Matter What: Morocco's Playbook to Crush Dissent," the Human Rights Watch documented a range of tactics that, when used together, form an ecosystem of repression, aiming not only to muzzle dissenting voices but to scare off all potential critics.

+It is a criminal offence in Morocco to undermine the monarchy: in August 2023, a Moroccan resident of Qatar was sentenced to five years' imprisonment for criticising the King's policy decisions on Facebook.

+In 2025, blogger Saida el Alami was arrested after being accused of "insulting the judiciary" on her blog; she had previously served a custodial prison sentence between 2022 and 2024 after criticising the National Security Directorate and the judiciary.